yqiaorong/dream-viewer/README.md

 * alexnet_ZW.py (This file extracts dnn alexnet feature maps from Zhang & Wamsley REM images.)

 * pca.py (This file applies StandardScaler and PCA on the full feature maps.)

+### 03_validation_test

+* encoding_THINGS1.py (This file trains and tests the EEG encoding model on THINGS1 dataset.)

+* encoding_ZW.py (This file trains and tests the EEG encoding model on Zhang & Wamsley dataset.)

+* corr_ZW.py (This file computes the correlation scores of dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)

+* corr_ZW_REM.py (This file computes the correlation scores of REM dreams in ZHang & Wamsley dataset using the 'spatial correlation method'.)

+* corr_ZW_REM_fs.py (This file computes the correlation scores of REM dreams in ZHang & Wamsley dataset using the 'spatial correlation method' with extra feature selections.)

 ### 05_plots